-Recently, I’ve noticed a huge trend in “seed cycling,” i.e. eating various seeds throughout different phases of your menstrual cycle to support your hormones.
-While I personally love this practice and find it has greatly benefited my cycle and overall health, unfortunately, there is limited scientific evidence that actually supports this practice.
+I’ve noticed a huge trend in “seed cycling,” i.e. eating various seeds throughout different phases of your menstrual cycle to support your hormones.
+While I personally love this practice and find it has greatly benefited my cycle and overall health, the reality is there is limited scientific evidence that actually supports this practice.
+And, not to be a Debby Downer, but if you’re truly struggling from a hormonal imbalance or struggling to conceive, eating more seeds might not actually solve your issues.

 5 Healthy Seeds To Add To Your Diet